Photogrammetry: Archaeology

 Overhead photography has been widely applied for mapping surface remains and excavation exposures at archaeological sites.
 Suggested platforms for capturing these photographs has included: War Balloons from World War I; rubber meteorological balloons; kites; wooden platforms, metal frameworks, constructed over an excavation exposure; ladders both alone and held together with poles or planks; three legged ladders; single and multi-section poles; bipods; tripods; tetrapods, and aerial bucket trucks ("cherry pickers").

 Handheld, near-nadir, overhead digital photographs have been used with geographic information systems (GIS) to record excavation exposures.

 Photogrammetry is increasingly being used in maritime archaeology because of the relative ease of mapping sites compared to traditional methods, allowing the creation of 3D maps which can be rendered in virtual reality.

+A recent study applied high-resolution photogrammetry in combination with 3D scanning and quantitative morphometric analysis to compare Graeco-Roman funerary masks, enabling the re-identification of fragments and the attribution of archaeological provenience within museum collections.

 3D modeling

 A somewhat similar application is the scanning of objects to automatically make 3D models of them.
 Since photogrammetry relies on images, there are physical limitations when those images are of an object that has dark, shiny or clear surfaces.
 In those cases, the produced model often still contains gaps, so additional cleanup with software like MeshLab, netfabb or MeshMixer is often still necessary.
 Alternatively, spray painting such objects with matte finish can remove any transparent or shiny qualities.

 Google Earth uses photogrammetry to create 3D imagery.

 There is also a project called Rekrei that uses photogrammetry to make 3D models of lost/stolen/broken artifacts that are then posted online.

 On Mount Stanley, an exhibition team sent out by Project Pressure created the first ever 3D model of the glacier using drone photography and GNSS technology showing a surface area decline of 29.5% between 2020 and 2024.